Danielthweatt/liri-node-app/README.md

 This is my first node application.
 ## How to Use
-Enter your command for LIRI as an argument in the command-line right after the command to open liri.js in node.
+Enter your command for LIRI as an argument in the command-line right after the command to run liri.js in node.
 You can enter one of the following commands: 'my-tweets', 'spotify-this-song', 'movie-this', 'do-what-it-say'.
 For the middle two commands, you will also have to enter a further argument indicating either